qmacro/managed-associations-in-cap/flow.md

 }
 ```

-## Add Books entity but not inside the service
+## Add the Books entity but not inside the service

 Add an entity specification in `srv/main.cds` but not inside the `service` statement.